AstroMusers/ExoCore/README.md

 # Contributing to ExoCore

 We are always looking to expand ExoCore's curriculum, particularly from developers and current researchers.
-Please reach out via email at `exocore@wustl.edu` if you are interested in contributing to the ExoCore curriculum.
+Please reach out via email at `tansu@wustl.edu` if you are interested in contributing to the ExoCore curriculum.

 # Contributors